 Published on 24 November 2020

-Tom Wilms, an expert in integrated coastal management at Witteveen+Bos, has won third prize in the innovation programme of the World Bank’s West Africa Coastal Areas Management Program (WACA).
+Witteveen+Bos has won third prize in the innovation programme of the World Bank’s West Africa Coastal Areas Management Program (WACA).
 He received the prize for his Systems Approach for Sustainable Port Development along the West African coast.
+Tom Wilms, an expert in integrated coastal management at Witteveen+Bos, sucessfully pitched the idea.

 Within the approach, a thorough understanding of the local systems of environment, society, economy and governance is essential.
 As well as this, stakeholders and experts need to play an active role from the start.
 The jury rewarded this innovative approach with third prize and $10,000.
-These funds will enable Tom to further develop his approach in cooperation with the World Bank.
+These funds will enable Tom, as project leader, to further develop the approach in cooperation with the World Bank.

 The innovation programme aims to find innovative and feasible solutions to coastal erosion, flooding and pollution caused by port developments and operations in West Africa.